DEFINE YOUR PROJECT

 GET THE JOB DONE

 Expect a lot of activity in your house while contractors are working.
-Generally, lead time for home delivery ranges from 3 to 6 weeks.
+Currently, lead time for home delivery ranges from 20 to 21 weeks.
 Your designer will know the approximate delivery date after the cabinet order has been submitted.
 Communicate schedules with your contractor and designer to prevent time without a functioning kitchen.

 Minor projects can be finished in mere days for tear out and install, while more substantial projects could take a period of 4 to 6 weeks.

 Careful planning and allocation of the budget prevents overspending and wasting money; however, good planning and careful research could also provide opportunities in which money is saved.